w3c-fedid/FedCM/README.md

 The standards that define how identity federation works today were built independently of the web platform, and their designers had to work **around** its limitations rather than extending them.
 Because of that, existing user authentication flows rely on general web capabilities such as top-level navigation, link decoration, window popups and cookies.

-Because these general purpose primitives can be used for an open ended number of use cases (some of them increasingly allowing users to be tracked), browsers have to apply policies that capture the **lowest common denominator**, at best applying cumbersome permissions (e.g. popup blockers).
+Because these general purpose primitives can (by design) be used for an open ended number of use cases (some of them increasingly allowing users to be tracked), browsers have to apply policies that capture the **lowest common denominator**, at best applying cumbersome permissions (e.g. popup blockers) and at worst entirely blocking them.

 If browsers are applying stricter policies around them, how do we keep identity federation around?

-This section is broken into:
+Before we dig into the solution space, lets take a deeper dive into the problem:

 - [The classification problem](#the-classification-problem)
 - [The RP tracking problem](#the-rp-tracking-problem)